michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 			</ContentPage.Content>
 		</ContentPage>

 9. `ListViews` in Xamarin.Forms are made up of individual cells.
 Adding a cell is easy!
 There are many different types of cells, but what we will be using is called a `TextCell`.
-Also, remember how the list view is populated from the `Todos` binding, which is an `ObservableCollection<TodoItem>`?
-This means that each cell is representative of a single `TodoItem`.
+Also, remember how the list view is populated from the `Cafeterias` binding, which is an `ObservableCollection<Cafeteria>`?
+This means that each cell is representative of a single `Cafeteria`.
 We should update our bindings to reflect that.
 When you are done, you should have something like this:

 		<?xml version="1.0" encoding="UTF-8"?>
 		<ContentPage xmlns="http://xamarin.com/schemas/2014/forms" xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml" x:Class="CafeteriaApplication.CafeteriaPage" Title="Cafeterias">